sjmishra1976/moviemaker/README.md

-# Moviemaker a React full app demonsatrtion
+# Moviemaker a React full app demonsration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).